Kazamaura: Climate

 The village has a cold oceanic climate characterized by cool short summers and long cold winters with heavy snowfall and strong winds.
 (Köppen climate classification Cfb).
 The average annual temperature in Kazamaura is 8.7 °C. The average annual rainfall is 1259 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 21.5 °C, and lowest in January, at around -2.9 °C.

 Demographics

 Per Japanese census data, the population of Kazamaura has declined over the past 60 years, and is now half of what it was a century ago.

 History

 Kazamaura was founded with the establishment of the modern municipalities system on April 1, 1889 through the merger of the three hamlets of Shimofuro (下風呂村), Ikokuma (易国間), and Hebiurakani (蛇浦簡易), with the new village taking one kanji from the names of its components to form "Kazamaura".

+In August 2021, most of a bridge over the Koaka River on the northern edge of Mutsu was washed away during Tropical Storm Lupit.
+No people were harmed as a result of the bridge collapse; however, it cut off direct highway access to Mutsu for the residents of Ōma and Kazamaura until a signalized one-lane bridge was built on 20 June 2022 to the south of the original to partially restore the connection.

 Government

 Kazamaura has a mayor-council form of government with a directly elected mayor and a unicameral village council of eight members.
 Sai is part of Shimokita District which, together with the city of Mutsu, contributes three members to the Aomori Prefectural Assembly.
 In terms of national politics, the city is part of Aomori 1st district of the lower house of the Diet of Japan.